five manual coffee grinders next to each other

 The cups from the grinder are sweet and have excellent clarity and texture.
 There’s still some way up to the models from 1Zpresso and Comandante, but overall, the cups are still awesome.

-For example, the grinder produces a more consistent grind than the Baratza Encore, often recommended as the best option for beginners.
+For example, the grinder produces a more consistent grind than the Baratza Encore, often recommended as the top choice for beginners.

 Conclusion